kallsyms/sce/README.md

 Various IDE plugins (vscode, vim, etc.) can shell out to the Rust binary to easily get slice results.

+## Development

+* Developing/Loading the VSCode extension requires the open workspace to be the directory the extension is in, i.e. `${GIT_ROOT}/vscode/source-slicer/`.

 ## License

 MIT